ComposableAnalytics/Docs/docs/DataRepository/QueryDive-Basics.md

 Now that we have multiple collections and a better sense of what this data is, we can start to see questions we might want to answer.
 First notice that `[Production].[ProductSubcategory]` suggests another link to `[Production].[Product]`.
 Let's [Add](./Collection-Menu-Options/Add.md) that link and see what fields are available: ![!Product Fields](img/Product_fields.png)

 `ListPrice` stands out as a field we might be interested in.
-One option would be to [Add](./Field-Menu-Options/Add.md) that field and see all the list prices for every product in each subcategory, perhaps that's more data than we need right now.
+One option would be to [Add](./Field-Menu-Options/Add.md) that field and see all the list prices for every product in each subcategory, but perhaps that's more data than we need right now.
 Instead, let's directly [Aggregate](./Field-Menu-Options/Aggregate.md) the field to generate a new field.
 Selecting this option will pop up a new window to define exactly what we want:

 ![!Aggregate Field Editor](img/Aggregate_modal.png)